BaselineGG/DeceitAPI/api/Hiscores.md

 https://deceit-live.baseline.gg/hiscores?type=elo

 # Return:
 200 (OK): JSON array of objects, each object holds the userId, rank and value of the highscore.
-Currently only returns the top 10.
+Currently returns the top 100.

 Example:
 ```